kevinsean-10/captcha-solver/README.md

 The core of this code is how to use Buster to solve captchas, enabling Buster to complete the captcha challenges.

-Demo can be seen in `Demo/Demo.mp4`
+Demo can be seen below:

 [![Recaptcha Solver Demo](https://img.youtube.com/vi/IB93Hxq3jYk/0.jpg)](https://www.youtube.com/watch?v=IB93Hxq3jYk)